manabie-com/togo/README.md

 ### Idea, Model
 There are 2 models in this case
 - User
-  - every user has his own quota of creating task, the `max_post_by_day` (default `MAX_NUMBER_TASK_CREATED` = 3)indicate maximum number of task user can create while the `remaining_post` is number of remaining tasks user is allowed to create. the `last_task_created_at` is date of the last task was created. (its null if user has never created task before)
+  - every user has his own quota of creating task, the `max_post_by_day` (default `MAX_NUMBER_TASK_CREATED` = 3) indicates maximum number of task that a user can create while the `remaining_post` is number of remaining tasks that user is allowed to create.
+The `last_task_created_at` is date of the last task was created. (its null if user has never created a task before)
-  - every time a task is created, app check the `remaining_post` , if user has no more quota on that day then return `IN_SUFFICIENT_QUOTA` error, otherwise duduct 1 task number.
+  - every time a task is created, the app will check the `remaining_post`, if user has no more quota on that day then return `IN_SUFFICIENT_QUOTA` error, otherwise deduct 1 task number.

    ```
    {